 Sugar and spice, and everything nice!
-Who doesn't love a tall stack of hot pancakes on a lazy autumn morning?
+Who doesn't love a tall stack of hot Sugar & Spice Applesauce Pancakes with Maple Cinnamon Syrup on a lazy autumn morning?

 And make those a healthier, applesauce, whole-wheat and fresh buttermilk stack?
 Drizzled with warm and buttery Maple Cinnamon Syrup?
 This is the kind of breakfast that is going to stay with you for a few hours of raking leaves or tackling end-of-the-season chores.
 Get your plates - your pancakes are flipped and ready!